Is stage banter something you try not to think about until you’re on stage?

 When you get on stage, you’re all about the music.
 You’ve practiced your songs, you know every word (without peeking at the lyrics), and you feel 100% your best with your eyes closed, letting the music take over.

-Some people are natural born talkers – they can get up on any stage and have the crowd rolling with laughter, crying, and applauding throughout their show.
+Some people are complete naturals.
+They can hop up on any stage and have the crowd rolling with laughter, crying, and cutting up like they’re all old friends.

 Here are 16 tips for great stage banter that will make a genuine connection with your audience.
-You’ll feel like yourself, and be able to promote your record/socials/website without sounding like you’re trying to recruit anyone to a multi-level marketing company!
+You’ll feel like yourself, and be able to promote your record/socials/website without sounding like you’re trying to recruit anyone to an MLM. 🤦🏻♀️

-Great stage banter is promotion, participation, and practice.
+Great stage banter is Practice, Participation, and Promotion.

 1. Practice your banter when you practice for your show